decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 This operation initializes the proof verification operation and returns part of the input that will be passed to the challenge calculation operation (i.e., `ProofChallengeCalculate`, (#challenge-calculation)), during the `CoreProofVerify` operation defined in (#coreproofverify).

 Note that, the scalars representing the disclosed messages (`disclosed_messages`) MUST be supplied to this operation in the same order as they had as part of the `messages` input of the `CoreSign` operation defined in (#coresign) (otherwise, proof verification will fail).
-Similarly, the indexes of the disclosed messages in the set of signed messages MUST be supplied to this operation as a set is accenting order (`disclosed_indexes`).
+Similarly, the indexes of the disclosed messages in the set of signed messages MUST be supplied to this operation as a set of integers in accenting order (`disclosed_indexes`).

 This operation makes use of the `calculate_domain` function defined in (#domain-calculation).